flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

-developed it, warp drives are the things that allow us to zoom around the solar system at multiple astronomical units per second (as a reference guide, it takes light approximately 8 minutes to travel 1 astronomical unit, so traveling at the standard 3 AU per second is quite speedy indeed).
+developed it, warp drives are the things that allow us to zoom around the solar system at multiple astronomical units per second (as a reference guide, it takes light approximately 8 minutes to travel 1 astronomical unit, so traveling at the standard 3 AU per second is quite speedy indeed, and roughly on par with Star Trek’s warp 9).
 First developed in the year 22821, [the drive](http://wiki.eveonline.com/en/wiki/Interstellar_travelling#Space_Vessels_Get_A_Boost:_The_First_Jump_Drives) was built to solve the problem of how to quickly travel between Caldari Prime and Gallente Prime.
-Even though developed over 600 years ago, the Amarr and Minmatar took a while to catch on (the Minmatar had independently developed acceleration gates for their intra-system travel needs, the Amarr apparently just enjoy rocking back and forth and slowness).
+Even though developed over 600 years ago, the Amarr and Minmatar took a while to catch on (the Minmatar had independently developed acceleration gates for their intra-system travel needs, the Amarr apparently just enjoy a slow and plodding place).

 The warp drive works through the magic of "[depleted vacuum](http://wiki.eveonline.com/en/wiki/Interstellar_travelling#Faster-Than-Light-Travel:_How.3F)".
-Even empty space generally has SOMETHING in it, be it atoms here or there or even just random particles that pop into existence only to be annihilated mere moments later.
+Even empty space generally has SOMETHING in it, be it atoms here or there, energy, or even just random particles that pop into existence only to be annihilated mere moments later.
 So even the vacuum of space is never truly "empty".
 The warp drive works to create full, "depleted" vacuum, so there is literally nothing in it.
 No specks of dust, no [virtual particles](http://en.wikipedia.org/wiki/Virtual_particle), no energy or matter of any kind.
 Such an empty place, according to the game lore, has special properties.
 Rather than being affected by friction, it actually has